RavenLite/RavenLite/README.md

 </a>

 ### 👋 Hi, It's Raven
-A graduate student in the field of Network and Computing~
+A postgraduate in Networking and Swarm Intelligence.

 ### 😊 About Me
 - I'm currently studying on IoT algorithm, wireless network and software engineering 🔭.